orientechnologies/orientdb-docs/sql/SQL-Truncate-Class.md

 Deletes records of all clusters defined as part of the class.

 By default, every class has an associated cluster with the same name.
-This command operates at a lower level that [`DELETE`](SQL-Delete.md).
+This command operates at a lower level than [`DELETE`](SQL-Delete.md).
 This commands ignores sub-classes, (That is, their records remain in their clusters).
 If you want to also remove all records from the class hierarchy, you need to use the `POLYMORPHIC` keyword.

 Truncation is not permitted on vertex or edge classes, but you can force its execution using the `UNSAFE` keyword.
 Forcing truncation is strongly discouraged, as it can leave the graph in an inconsistent state.